pieterjm/Btap/README.md

 ## Configuration

-The Btap is configured through the userinterface of the device by clicking on the 'Config' button on the main screen.
+The tap is configured through the userinterface of the device by clicking on the 'Config' button on the main screen.
 The configuration of the WebSocket URL and the payment LNURL is done through a confguration file that is downloaded from the internet.
 The download location of the file is:

 ```
-https://{config host}/config/{device id}.json
+https://{config host}/.well-known/bliksembier/{device id}.json
 ```

 Both `config host` and `device id` are configured on the device.
-When a Wi-Fi connection is available, the Btap tries to download the configuration file from the host.
+When a Wi-Fi connection is available, the tap tries to download the configuration file from the host.
 The contents of a sample configuration file are shown below.

 ```
 {